theQRL/docs.theqrl.org/_docs/mining/mining.md

 Any software that pool mines for XMR will work with QRL.
 You can find something that is compatible with your OS and setup following the guide found with the project you choose.
 There are too many potential configurations to list here.
 Please ask for help in the QRL Discord or in the Reddit forum if you need help.

-> When configuring your software, set everything up to mine Monero, **Instead** of using a Monero address, enter your **QRL** address into the "Worker" or "Address" field in the mining software.
+> When configuring your software, set everything up to mine Monero, *instead* of using a Monero address, enter your *QRL* address into the "Worker" or "Address" field in the mining software.
 {: .info}

 QRL uses PQ secure encryption.
 No joke this stuff is the best there is right now.
 If you follow instructions, and don't compromise your private keys in any way your funds are safe from current processors ads well as advanced quantum computers that are on the horizon.